phonkee/go-xmlrpc/README.md

 }
 ````

-go-xmlrpc creates http handler for you
+go-xmlrpc has handler api so you can register your service instance (pointer) to handler and directly pass as http.Handler

 ```go
 handler := xmlrpc.Handler()